Andrei Chikatilo: Trial

 Chikatilo was initially questioned in detail about each charge upon the indictment.
-Responding to specific questions regarding the murders, he often gave dismissive replies to questions, particularly when questioned as to the specific nature of the wounds he had inflicted upon his victims and the ruses he had used to entice his victims to the locations where he had killed them.
+Responding to specific questions regarding the murders, he often gave dismissive replies to questions, particularly when questioned as to the nature of the wounds he had inflicted upon his victims and the ruses he had used to entice his victims to the locations where he had killed them.
 He would become indignant only when accused of stealing personal possessions from the victims, or to his retaining organs excised from the victims missing from the crime scenes.
 On one occasion, when asked as to his seeming indifference as to the lifestyle and gender of those whom he had killed, Chikatilo replied: "I did not need to look for them.
 Every step I took, they were there."
 (Note: In a 1993 interview granted to a Newsweek reporter who had been based in the Soviet Union, Chikatilo would expound on this statement by claiming: "It was all a matter of chance.
 Of who was riding or walking near me.
 Or at the station.")

 In what became a regular (though not continuous) occurrence throughout the trial, Akubzhanov berated Chikatilo as he questioned him in detail as to the charges; ordering him to "shut your mouth", before adding, "You're not crazy!" as Chikatilo's responses to questions deviated into his discussing issues such as the repression his family had endured throughout his childhood, and his claiming that the charges filed against him were false.
 These verbal exchanges would occur whether Chikatilo was cooperative or uncooperative throughout proceedings, and the manner in which the judge questioned Chikatilo repeatedly led his defence lawyer Marat Khabibulin to protest against the accusatory nature of the court proceedings.
 In the instances in which Chikatilo was uncooperative throughout questioning, he would simply shout over the judge, denounce the court as a farce, and launch into rambling, disjointed speeches.
 On occasion, Chikatilo would also expose himself to the court or sing socialist movement anthems throughout proceedings.
 These antics regularly resulted in his being returned to his cell as court proceedings continued in his absence.